When you need to decide if Denmark is a country you want to live and volunteer in, it is helpful to know something about

-The program gives you the best prerequisites to get to know the Danish culture, language and people, and you can develop your social and work skills by teaching at a Danish Efterskole, taking care of children, or planning different activities at an after school activity centre.
+The program gives you the best prerequisites to get to know the Danish culture, language and people, and you can develop your social and work skills by teaching at a Danish style boarding school, taking care of children in a kindergarten, or planning different activities at an after school activity centre.
 As an ICYE-volunteer you live and work with the locals, which bring you closer to the Danish lifestyles.

 If you choose to travel via the ICYE-program, you need to contact ICYE in your country.
 They will guide you through the process and prepare you for your journey.